-When it comes to maintaining your deck you need to avoid any form of wood rot at all cost.
+When it comes to maintaining your deck, you need to avoid any form of wood rot at all costs.
 This can infect the foundations of your deck and mean you have to tear the whole thing out and replace it.

 That causes a great deal more work than you want.
-It also weakens the structure of the deck which can cause accidents in the long run.
+It also weakens the deck’s structure, which can cause accidents in the long run.

 When applying paint to a deck, it’s only a surface-level application.
 It sits on the top of the wood as an additional layer, rather than integrating entirely with the wood and its grooves.